erli07/leetcoach-ai/README.md

-# leetcoach-ai
+# LeetCoach AI

-interview mock agent
+An AI-powered mock interview agent using FastAPI + LangChain.